Mould Exposure Symptoms: Health Effects and When to Test

 • Sinus congestion or recurrent infections

-• Skin irritation, rashes, or unexplained allergies
+• Skin irritation, rashes or unexplained sensitivities

-• Digestive symptoms such as bloating, nausea, or irregular bowel habits
+• Digestive symptoms such as bloating, nausea or irregular bowel habits

 What Are Mycotoxins?